kambits/quorum-tessera-raft/README.md

 # How to use

-## Edit node number

-Change the `node_number` at the `setup.sh` ,`start.sh` and `clean.sh`on the line 2.
-The default `node_number` is 5.

 ## Create files

 ```
-bash setup.sh
+bash setup.sh <node numbers>
 ```

-This shell script will create all files the Quorum and Tessera need including Tessera 0.10.0.
+This shell script will create all files for Quorum and Tessera needed including Tessera 0.10.0.

+`node number` is quorum numbers you want to setup.

 ## Start Quorum and Tessera

 ```
-bash start.sh
+bash start.sh <node numbers>
 ```

 This shell script will start Tessera and Quorum.